Low Vision Treatment

-The types of prescription low vision glasses and low vision products that your doctor may recommend depend on what your goals are.
+The types of prescription low vision glasses and low vision products that your doctor may recommend depending on what your goals are.

 - Do you want the ability to recognize faces more clearly and with more definition?
 Then bioptic telescopic glasses may help.

 - If you struggle reading a newspaper, book, or restaurant menu, reading telescope glasses or electronic magnifiers can make this easier.